zeltnhug/HughZeltner.github.io/README.md

 **About me**

 Hello I'm Hugh Zeltner, I’m currently studying Computer Science and Business Administration at the University of Washington Tacoma.
-I’ve always been fascinated by how technogly is alwasys advancing, how people use it, and how it can make life easier when applied thoughtfully.
+I’ve always been fascinated by how technology is always advancing, how people use it, and how it can make life easier when applied thoughtfully.

-I’m working toward a career where I can connect people with meaningful technology, whether through software, product development, or technical communication.
+I’m working toward a career where I can connect people with meaningful technology whether through software, product development, or technical communication.
 Helping others understand and use tech effectively is what motivates me.

 Outside of academics, I love spending time outdoors.
-I enjoy rock climbing, and in the winter I like to skiing and snow shoe.
-These activities push me to stay focused, and always ready to learn just like in the tech feild.
+I enjoy rock climbing, and in the winter I like skiing and snowshoeing.
+These activities push me to stay focused and always ready to learn, just like in the tech field.

 ## Table of Contents
 - [About Me](#about-me)